njgroenbech/Min-str-m-planl-gning/app/README.md

 This project attempts to create a new planning page for "Min Strøm", where a user can plan which appliances, cars etc. should be charged at which point in time.
 It also tracks the amount of money you can save based on your charging habits.
+The app is being made as assignment by Philip Engberg and Anne Lundov, the team behind Min Strøm.